FabricMC/fabricmc.net/index.md

 To install Fabric, you need the **Fabric Loader**, which you can <a class="page-link page-link-download" href="/use">download here</a>

-You should also read the [Fabric Wiki installation instructions](https://fabricmc.net/wiki/install)!
+You can also read the [installation instructions on the Fabric Wiki](https://fabricmc.net/wiki/install)!

 In addition, most mods depend on the Fabric API mod, containing commonly used hooks.
 It must be added to your mods folder.
 Download Fabric API for Minecraft 1.14 and above from here: